-Genetic counselling starting at
+Genetic counselling and testing starting at

-Genetic testing for screening and prevention
+Genetic testing for prevention

 Healthy adults with no personal or family history of genetic disease are not protected from cancer or other genetic diseases.
 It is estimated that approximately 16% of healthy adults have a potentially serious genetic health risk.
-Genetic testing can help you identify certain genetic risks and to use that information to manage your own health.
+Genetic testing can help you identify certain genetic risks and to use that information to manage your own health.¹

 Our specialized genetics team can guide you through the process of genetic testing for prevention purposes.
 It is possible to test more than 140 genes associated with an increased risk of developing various cancers, cardiovascular diseases and genetic diseases.
 When a variant is identified in one of these genes, targeted screening recommendations could lead to early detection of symptoms and better medical management.

-Learn more about genetic diseases
+Learn more about genetic screening for prevention

 Renal cell cancer